 HOW DID SILENT SPACE BEGIN?

-During the summer of 2016, we set up the not-for-profit project Silent Space.
+During the summer of 2016, garden writer Liz Ware set up a not-for-profit project and called it Silent Space.
 A handful of gardens that open to the public agreed to take part and to reserve an area where people could be silent.
-For a couple of hours each week, visitors to these quiet areas were invited to switch off their phones and to stop talking.
+For a couple of hours each week, visitors to these quiet areas were invited to switch off from technology and to stop talking.

-The feedback from the pilot was so positive and the project so easy to run that, using the knowledge we’ve gained, we’re helping to create more Silent Spaces wherever we can.
-As one happy visitor pointed out, ‘It’s wonderful to have permission to be silent.’
+The feedback was very positive and the project proved to be easy to run.
+As one visitor pointed out, ‘It’s wonderful to have permission to be silent.’

 'Silence is not the absence of something, but the presence of everything'

 There’s nothing complicated about a Silent Space.
 It’s an area of a garden or a park, already enjoyed by the public, that is temporarily reserved for silent visiting.
 It usually runs for just a few hours a week.

 Once inside a Silent Space, we stop talking, turn off our phones and cameras, and switch off from social media.
 There are no other rules.